couchbase/query/docs/n1ql-select.md

 position is 0-based, i.e. the first position is 0.
 If _position_ is
 negative, it is counted from the end of the string; -1 is the last position in the string.

+__SUFFIXES(expr)__ - array of suffixes, useful for partial word matching.
+SUFFIXES("abc") = [ "abc", "bc", "c" ].
+Together with array indexing, this provides an efficient alternative to LIKE("%b%").
+Since Couchbase 4.5.1.

 __TITLE(expr), INITCAP(expr)__ - converts the string so that the first letter of each word is uppercase and every other letter is lowercase.